Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Introduction

 Although the attribution methods can interpret the predictions of deep neural networks, there is another issue in that it is difficult to evaluate the correctness of the attribution methods.
 In other words, we can hardly know how well they interpret the prediction results.
 So, inspired by the fidelity-based evaluation methods in Natural Language Processing \cite{li2020evaluating, jacovi2020towards}, we propose the Fidelity metric to evaluate the explanatory power of attribution methods and prediction models.
 The main idea of Fidelity is: when extracting the top-contributed feature-dimensions using an attribution method, if those extracted features have the potential to construct an optimal proxy model that agrees well with the original model on making a prediction, then this attribution method is good.
 In other words, we can evaluate the attribution results by measuring the consistency between the proxy model's prediction results and the original model's predictions: the more consistent these results are, the better the explanatory power of the attribution method will be.
 In experiments, the Fidelity metric proves that the IG method interprets better than the SG method in MOBA game event prediction tasks.

-In summary, our contributions are three-fold: 1) We collect and release a large-scale MOBA game dataset containing rich in-game features of \emph{HoK}, which may facilitate the future study of interpretable in-game prediction tasks for MOBA games.
+In summary, our contributions are three-fold: 1) We propose to predict four representative tasks (``win'', ``Tyrant'', ``kill'', and ``be-kill'') based on a large-scale \emph{HoK} dataset.
 2) We achieve interpretable event predictions with two SOTA sequence modeling networks and two SOTA gradient-based attribution methods.
 These works can serve as strong baselines for this task in future studies.
 3) We evaluate the explanatory power of attribution methods and prediction models, proposing the Fidelity metric to quantitatively measure how well they interpret the prediction results.